 Over beers, my partner counselor, Lyra, tells me about a student she’s working with.
 This girl’s parents are going through a terrible divorce, her brother just left for boarding school, and she has a learning disability.

 “Jakarta,” the girl said without missing a beat.
 “I hate this place.”

 “It smells like poop.
 And the cats are all skinny and sick, and they have screwed up tails.”

 We have a good laugh over this.
-Only kids would be silly enough to blame a place for all their neuroses.
+Only kids would be silly enough to blame living in Indonesia for all their neuroses.

 Finally, I meet a coworker who’s a hasher, and she takes me on a run with her.

 We jog through rice paddies south of Jakarta.
 It feels positively life saving to be out in the fresh air again.
 But in the back of my mind, I’m thinking, “Is it dangerous to wear shorts?”
 And also, “Isn’t the village where they recruit all the suicide bombers from?”